DSJR1284/nfl_crime/README.md

 ## Usage

-TODO: To run application type bin/exe and folow instrction promt on the screen.
+To run application type bin/exe and folow instrction promt on the screen.

 ## Development